gogozs/SZAFNetworkingExtension/README.md

 ## problem I met

 ### 'failure' response from Server
-response status code is 200, which means request successfull.
-But response from server tells me something is wrong(by including 'error' entry in JSON).
-So I need mark above case as 'failure'.
+response status code is `200`, which means request successful.
+But response from server tells me something is wrong(by including `error` entry in JSON).
+So I need mark above case as `failure`.

 ### retry
 programming with Network is not reliable, retry is neccessary.